aergoio/guide/source/smart-contracts/lua/reference.md

 ### send(address, amount)
 This function transfers an amount of coins from this contract to the given address.
 The Amount can be in string, number or bignum formats.
 The default unit is AER.

 ```lua
 contract.send("Amh4S9pZgoJpxdCoMGg6SXEpAstTaTQNfQdZFsE26NpkqPwmaWod", 1)
 contract.send("Amh4S9pZgoJpxdCoMGg6SXEpAstTaTQNfQdZFsE26NpkqPwmaWod", "1 aergo 10 gaer")
 contract.send("Amh4S9pZgoJpxdCoMGg6SXEpAstTaTQNfQdZFsE26NpkqPwmaWod", bignum.number("999999999999999"))
 ```

 ### deploy(code, args...)
-The deploy function creates a contract account using code and args, and returns the corresponding address and the return of the constructor function
+The deploy function creates a contract account using `code` and `args`, and returns the corresponding address and the returned value(s) from the constructor function.

-* If you use an existing address instead of code, deploy it with the code of the address.
+If you use an existing address instead of code, it will be deployed with the code from the given address.

-* In addition, can call the value function to send a coin.
+In addition, you can call the `value` function to send coins to the new contract.
-Value function can get string, number, bignum argument like send function.
+The value function accepts a string, a number or a bignum as the argument like the send function.

 ```lua
     src = [[
         function hello(say)